-distinct from PD itself.
+IkT-148009, which we have shown in animal models to be selective and brain penetrant, is a small molecule c-Abl inhibitor that we will be using in clinical trials to treat two groups of PD patients and two additional groups to evaluate GI complications that arise early in the disease course in PD patients.
+We delineate the GI complications from PD because we will evaluate the GI complications using unique measurements and endpoints that are distinct from PD itself.
 Thus, we believe we will have four opportunities to succeed with IkT-148009, lowering the risk of failure during the development program.
-We believe we have further lowered the risks associated with development of IkT-148009 because key aspects of the underlying pharmacology of IKT-148009 were "predetermined" by preserving the ADME properties of the template molecule, Imatinib, from which IkT-148009 was chemically derived.
+We believe we have further lowered the risks associated with development of IkT-148009 because we believe key aspects of the underlying pharmacology of IkT-148009 are the same as the ADME properties of the template molecule, Imatinib, from which IkT-148009 was chemically derived.
 IkT-148009 is a true new molecular entity and is subject to the regulatory guidance for new chemical entities from the FDA.
 The four indications to which IkT-148009 will be applied are listed in Table 1.